Achenson/wiki-speed-typing-MERN-frontend/README.md

 \* \- articles shorter than 370 characters or containing non-english characters are skipped.
 All text in brackets is edited out.

-Technologies used: React, Redux, GraphQL (Apollo), MongoDB, Express, JSON Web Token
+Technologies used: React, Redux, GraphQL (Apollo), JSON Web Token

 ## Live app